Re-register from unlimited company to private limited company is allowed under the Companies Act 2006.

 Statement of guarantee

 The statement of guarantee is a declaration that in the case of the company is wound up, each member undertakes to responsible for the debts and liabilities incurred by of the company while he/she was still a member or within one year after ceased to be a member.
-This debts include costs, charges and expenses of winding up.
+These debts include costs, charges and expenses of winding up.
 Members are to settle the contribution from each member among themselves.

 Who can sign

-Your company director or secretary must sign the form RR06 and to confirm that your company has complied with the requirements of Part 7 of the Companies Act 2006 as to the re-registration as a private limited company.
+Your company director or secretary must sign the form RR06 and confirm that your company has complied with the requirements of Part 7 of the Companies Act 2006 as to the re-registration as a private limited company.

 Alternatively, a person authorized under section 270 or 274 of the Companies Act 2006 may sign the form RR06.